-Red flags to look for: With this interview question, bad responses would include if someone was disgruntled by having to go above and beyond for their company or client.
+Red flags to look out for: With this interview question, bad responses would include if someone was disgruntled by having to go above and beyond for their company or client.
 This shows inflexibility and that they’re not a team player.

 7. Tell me about your specific experience that you think is most relevant and will make you successful in this role.

 Why this question matters: The candidate will be able to tell you exactly what makes them a good fit for the role, even if they don’t have every single qualification.
 If they can detail how their past experience is relevant and helpful to the role, then their lack of years in the position shouldn’t matter.

-Red flags to look for: Someone that uses a lot of buzzwords to describe themselves rather than identifying specific examples of how their experience matches up.
+Red flags to look out for: Someone that uses a lot of buzzwords to describe themselves rather than identifying specific examples of how their experience matches up.

 8. Tell me what skills you’re looking to develop further in your next role.

 Why this question matters: This question offers a glimpse into what your candidate hopes to accomplish and should demonstrate their willingness to grow in their role and with your company.
 All candidates should have a desire to learn more and constantly strive to improve, so this question can make sure they’re setting their sites on progressing their skills.

-Red flags to look for: Candidates that name skills that are required for the current position or candidates that can’t think of areas they can improve on.
+Red flags to look out for: Candidates that name skills that are required for the current position or candidates that can’t think of areas they can improve on.

 9. Tell me what makes you most interested in this role and what makes you most concerned.